hughdbrown/icalendar-outco/README.md

 - Paste `https://raw.githubusercontent.com/hughdbrown/icalendar-outco/master/latest-version.ics`
 - Press `Add calendar` button

 I have not tested this approach as much as the steps described below.
-The is something a bit weird about editing the events.
-You have been warned.
+If you use this approach, the calendar is considered an “other calendar” and has to be selected to be on.
+Individual events are not editable, as they are if you import as below.

 # Using this program
 - Clone the repo